oplS16projects/Racket-Weather/README.md

 ##Additional Remarks
-This project is pretty cool and you should try it out! ツ
+This project is pretty cool and you should try it out! ツ We initally wanted to have one visualization be a map with pins on each of the 5 cities and have the temperature display next to those pins.
+However we scratched that idea as a whole and went with imitating a 10-day forcast display that https://www.wunderground.com has on their site.
+We also displayed an example of what wunderground has for their 10-day forecast above.
+In addition, we were also able to have a driver program called racker_weather.rkt where it pulls in data from each of our racket files (similar to header and source files in C).
+From there the program was able to run all three of our individual programs and display the output that was shown above.

 #How to Download and Run
 Download the zip, or git clone the repository from the following link: